Jimbo994/project_rushhour/README.md

 ## Project Rush Hour
 The goal of this project was to write algorithms that could solve a number of [Rush Hour](https://en.wikipedia.org/wiki/Rush_Hour) boards ranging from size 6x6 to 12x12.
-Further specifications of this project can be seen at the [website](http://heuristieken.nl/wiki/index.php?title=Rush_Hour) of our project.<br>
+Further specifications of this project can be seen at the [website](http://heuristieken.nl/wiki/index.php?title=Rush_Hour) of our project.

 We have implemented a Breadth-first, Limited Depth-first and Random algorithm.
 Our Breadth-first algorithm is able to solve problems 1 through 6, but has not been able to solve problem 7 within a reasonable time.
 Running 9 x 9 Rush Hour boards with this algorithm may take several hours.
 The Random algorithm is able to solve all problems, but since it is random these may not be the best solutions.